BSA A7: Engine

 The 495 cc twin cylinder engine produced 26 bhp and was capable of 85 mph.
-The engine had a long stroke with a bore and stroke of 62 × 82 mm.
-A single camshaft behind the cylinders operated the valves via long pushrods passing through a tunnel in the cast iron block.
-This system needed a considerable number of studs and nuts to fasten down the cast iron cylinder head and rockerboxes, many of them deeply recessed and requiring well-made box spanners or the then uncommon sockets.
-As with other British motorcycles of the period, this kind of set-up regularly led to oil leaks.
+The engine has a long stroke, with a bore and stroke of 62 × 82 mm.
+A single camshaft behind the cylinders operates the valves via long pushrods passing through a tunnel in the cast iron block.
+This system needed numerous studs and nuts to secure the cast iron cylinder head and rocker boxes, many of them deeply recessed and requiring good box spanners, or the then uncommon socket spanners.
+As with other British motorcycles of the era, this set-up often led to oil leaks.

-In October 1949 BSA launched the Bert Hopwood designed 650 cc twin cylinder A10.
-The engine in the A10 was a redesigned and improved version of the A7 engine.
-A 497 version of the redesigned engine was produced for the A7.
-Initially fitted in the new A7S Star Twin, it was also fitted to the base A7 model in 1951.
-The new engine had a shorter stroke with bore and stroke dimensions of 66 × 72.6 mm.
+In October 1949, BSA launched the 650 cc A10 parallel twin, designed by Bert Hopwood.
+The engine in the A10 is a redesigned and improved version of the A7 engine.
+A 497 cc version of the redesigned engine was produced for the A7.
+Initially fitted in the higher-performance A7S Star Twin, it was also fitted to the A7 base model in 1951.
+The revised engine has a shorter stroke, with bore and stroke dimensions of 66 × 72.6 mm.

-Most motorcycles of this period tensioned the primary chain by drawing or rotating the gearbox backwards on a hinge with threaded rods, this was known as pre-unit construction.
-The first A7 had a fixed gearbox, bolted to the back of the crankcase, and an internal tensioner for the duplex primary chain.
-However, in 1954 when the swinging arm was introduced, the re-design reverted to the older system of a separate gearbox.
-The electrics (as was universal for larger British motorcycles of the period) consisted of two independent systems, the very reliable and self-contained Lucas magneto, with a dynamo generator to charge the battery and provide lights.
-Carburation was initially a single Amal remote float Type 6.
-Later Amal TT and then 376 Monobloc carbs were used.
+In most motorcycles of this period, the primary drive chain that takes power from the engine to the gearbox is tensioned by drawing or rotating the gearbox backwards on a hinge with threaded rods.
+This is known as pre-unit construction.
+By contrast, the gearbox in the first A7s is bolted to the back of the crankcase, with an internal tensioner for the duplex primary chain.
+However, in 1954 when swinging arm rear suspension was introduced, the re-design used the less modern pre-unit construction and single-row primary chain.
+The electrics, as was universal for larger British motorcycles of the era, comprised two independent systems: the self-contained Lucas magneto for ignition, and a dynamo to charge the battery for lights and the horn.
+The first A7s were fitted with a single Amal Type 6 carburettor, which has a separate float chamber.
+Later models were fitted with Amal TT and then Amal 376 Monobloc carburettors.

-Cycle Parts
+Cycle parts

 The A7 was launched with a rigid frame and telescopic front forks.
-One useful feature was a hinged rear mudguard that lifted up to allow the rear wheel to be removed more easily.
+One useful feature is a hinged rear mudguard that lifts up for the rear wheel to be removed more easily.

-Plunger rear suspension was offered as an option to the rigid frame from 1949.
-Concerned about the high wear rate of the plunger suspension that lead to poor handling, a swinging arm frame was introduced in 1954 and the rigid and plunger frames discontinued.
+Plunger rear suspension was offered as an option from 1949 onward.
+However, BSA was concerned at the high rate of wear on the plunger suspension, which lead to poor handling.
+A new frame, with swinging arm rear suspension, was introduced in 1954, and the rigid and plunger frames were discontinued.

-Model Range
+Model range

 Overview of models

 All models are swinging arm frame unless otherwise indicated.